alecknauss/Interactive_Resume/README.md

 # Interactive Resume
 Hi, I'm Alec!
 I'm a champion for user experience with an extensive background in information security and project management.
 I pride myself on defining, creating, and leading the implementation and execution of innovative technologies that deliver a consistent and secure experience throughout the user journey.

 This project is intended to be a personal interactive resume and is strucutured to resemble the format of a traditional resume.
-With that said, I hope the personal touches help you get to know a little more about myself and my passions.
+With that said, I hope the personal touches help you get to know a little more about me and my passions.

 ## Installation
 While no specific packages are required for interactiong, this resume can be viewed best on updated versions of Chrome or Firefox browsers.